jhomc/MAPA/README.md

 # MAPA

 Little project for college.
-It simulates a store queue system.
+It simulates a queue system for stores.